Missions - Full Report

 Now, there are limits to these kinds of utilitarian calculations, and we shouldn't conclude that therefore no other causes matter simply because they can't compare to the infinity of evangelism—God commands us to do many things that don't directly relate to bringing people eternal life.
 But it's definitely worth noting when we think about causes that there is one that is infinite in scale.
 If it's even possible that we can influence another person's eternal destiny, wouldn't we want to?

 The church was told to go forth and make disciples from among all peoples, yet 2.2 billion people still have no access to the gospel.
 Furthermore, the percentage of the world that identifies as Christian has been basically constant for the past 100+ years, staying somewhere around 33%.
-If this number is going to increase, something has to be done differently.
+If these numbers are going to change, something has to be done differently.

 Countries in which fewer than a third of the people are (at least nominally) Christian are where church-planting movements are most likely to occur.
 Most of these countries are in the part of the world known as the 10/40 Window, an area that includes North Africa, the Middle East, and the majority of Asia.